barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 Hi there, my name is Matthew Bryce and I've just started a course at CodeClan.
-I'm using this blog to track everything that happens and to help consolidate everything I learn during it.
+I'm using this blog to track everything that happens and to help consolidate everything I learn.

 ### More Information